Modern Slavery Statement

 Future Performance Indicators

-COOMBES is growing our Commercial, Purchasing and Quality and Compliance teams in 2024, adding to the skills, experience and expertise already held in this area.
+In our business year 2025/26, COOMBES is investing further in its Finance and Commercial team, contributing to the skills, experience and expertise already held in this area.
 This will further enhance our ability and capacity to ensure internal and external processes and systems relating to suppliers, contractors and employees are being adhered to, and identify areas for further improvement.

-Coombes takes responsibility for this Statement and its related objectives, and to review and update it in accordance with the Act.
+COOMBES takes responsibility for this Statement and its related objectives, and to review and update it in accordance with the Act.

 Shane Coombes, Managing Director

-March 2024
+March 2025

 Our Accreditations